Department of Law - Prosecutions - Criminal Investigator

 The above statements are intended to describe the general nature and level of work being performed by persons assigned to this title.
 They may not include all job duties performed by employees on this job title, and every position does not necessarily require these duties.

-Criminal justice, computer science, accounting or other job related degree from an accredited four-year college or university.
+- Criminal justice or other job related degree from an accredited four-year college or university